Approvals for Life Insurance with Depression - What to Expect

 Depression affects everyone differently, and some cases of depression are more severe than others.
 This is why the life insurance companies review each applicant’s history of treatments and medications when they apply for coverage.

 Statistically, depression has been linked to an increased mortality risk from drug abuse, increased chances for physical ailments, and risk of suicide.
 If you have been diagnosed with depression, it is very important to work with an insurance company that will consider you as an individual instead of lumping you into a category.

 Quick Article Guide

-- What is the Difference Between Clinical Depression and Situational Depression?
+What is the Difference Between Situational Depression and Clinical Depression?

 Situational depression is usually caused by traumatic life events, and most people experience these feelings at least once in their life.
 Episodes of situational depression are generally triggered by events like losing a job or a loved one.